CodePath-Spring-2021-EZCrypto/CryptoGuide/README.md

 * User can track their favorite stocks
 * User can view a stream of "hot" stocks that refreshes
 * User can use a navigation bar to switch views
-* User can view the lowest net price for a stock between stock resellers (i.e. Robinhood, Acorns)

 **Optional Nice-to-have Stories**

 * User can create an account and their data will persist when logging in on another phone
-* User can click on a stock and view more detailed information about it and its other prices
+* User can click on a crypto and view more detailed information about it
-* User can open the related trading app from the app
-   * If the app is not installed, take the user to the Google Play Store

 ### 2. Screen Archetypes

 * Stream
-   * User can view various stocks and their lowest price
+   * User can view various cryptos and their lowest price
-   * User can add specific stocks to a list of favorites
+   * User can add specific cryptos to a list of favorites
 * Search
-   * User can search for a specific stock
+   * User can search for a specific crypto
 * Stream
-   * User can view their favorite stocks
+   * User can view their favorite cryptos

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* First tab will be Current Trending Stocks
+* First tab will be Crypto Search Bar
-* Second tab will be Stock Search Bar
+* Second tab will be Current Trending Stocks
-* Third tab will be Favorite Stock List
+* Third tab will be Favorite Crypto List

 **Flow Navigation** (Screen to Screen)